dmarx/ai-ethics-in-the-wild/README.md

 # Economic Fairness

 * (via @rom1504) Geographic distribution of data centers underserves less developed nations.
 The rich get richer.

+# Impacts to education

+* 2022 - Teachers and students in an adversarial game to design homework prompts that can't be trivially solved with a LLM service: https://twitter.com/ShannonVallor/status/1582071903279538177

 # Other AI Ethics lists